 Holland codes also offer great benefits to employers.
 They are a great tool to utilize throughout the recruitment process.
 They allow for a deeper look into the personalities and interests of your job candidates.
 With Holland codes, employers are able to ensure that candidates are great fits for the roles they’re applying for.
 While this shouldn’t be the only factor being considered while hiring somebody, it really does help find the best match.

-Not only do Holland codes offer great benefits throughout the recruitment process, but they’re a great tool in the career development of your current employees.
+Not only do Holland codes offer great benefits throughout the recruitment process, but they’re also a great tool in the career development of your current employees.
 You may have a staff member who isn’t sure what their next move within the company should be.
-This test will help them discover what role their interests and personality traits aid themselves best to.
-It eliminates the need for career counselling and will help improve employee retention.
+This test will help them discover what role their interests and personality traits aid themselves best.
+It eliminates the need for career counseling and will help improve employee retention.
 These tests help employees discover their passions and keep them happy at their jobs.
 Happy employees don’t leave the companies they’re working for.
 These tests give employers great insight into the employees they already have.

 How Bryq Uses Holland’s Theory